rogerbinns/apsw/_sources/execution.rst.txt

 ===============

 This section only matters if you give multiple SQL statements in one go to :exc:`Cursor.execute`.
-(Statements are seperated by semi-colons.)
+(Statements are separated by semi-colons.)

 SQLite does execution in two steps.
 First a statement is prepared, which verifies the syntax, tables and fields and converts the